-A. It is the intent of the legislature by the
+A. It is the intent of the legislature by the .208217.1

-passage of the Metropolitan Redevelopment Code to authorize local governments to acquire, own, lease, improve and dispose of properties in a designated metropolitan redevelopment area to the end that such local governments may be able to promote industry and develop trade or other economic activity by inducing profit or nonprofit corporations, federal governmental offices, hospitals and manufacturing, industrial, commercial or business enterprises to locate, expand or remain in such area, to mitigate the serious threat of extensive unemployment in a metropolitan redevelopment area and to secure and maintain a balanced and stable economy in an area declared to be a slum or blighted area.
+passage of the Metropolitan Redevelopment Code to authorize [municipalities] local governments to acquire, own, lease, improve and dispose of properties in a designated metropolitan redevelopment area to the end that such [municipalities] local governments may be able to promote industry and develop trade or other economic activity by inducing profit or nonprofit corporations, federal governmental offices, hospitals and manufacturing, industrial, commercial or business enterprises to locate, expand or remain in such area, to mitigate the serious threat of extensive unemployment in a metropolitan redevelopment area and to secure and maintain a balanced and stable economy in an area declared to be a slum or blighted area.

-B. It is the further intent of the legislature to authorize local governments to acquire, own, lease, improve and dispose of properties so that adequate medical care, residential housing and facilities for the disposal of sewage and solid waste may be provided; and industrial, manufacturing, commercial or business activities may be begun or expanded in these areas; furnishing water, energy and gas may be provided; more adequate facilities for sports events and activities and recreation activities, conventions and trade shows may be provided; more parking facilities or storage or training facilities may be provided; and more adequate research, product-testing and administrative facilities may be provided, all of which promote the public health, welfare, safety, convenience and prosperity.
+B. It is the further intent of the legislature to authorize [municipalities] local governments to acquire, own, lease, improve and dispose of properties so that adequate medical care, residential housing and facilities for the disposal of sewage and solid waste may be provided; and industrial, manufacturing, commercial or business activities may be begun or expanded in these areas; furnishing water, energy and gas may be provided; more adequate facilities for sports events and activities and recreation activities, conventions and trade shows may be provided; more parking facilities or storage or training facilities may be provided; and more adequate research, product-testing and administrative facilities may be provided, all of which promote the public health, welfare, safety, convenience and prosperity.

-- C. It is, therefore, the intention of the legislature to vest local governments with all powers, other than the power of eminent domain, that may be necessary to enable them to accomplish such purposes, which powers shall in all respects be exercised for the benefit of the inhabitants of this state and within the jurisdiction of the local governments of the state for the promotion of their health, safety, welfare, convenience and prosperity. - D. It is not intended by the Metropolitan operate any manufacturing, industrial, commercial or business enterprise or any research, product-testing or administrative facilities of such enterprise.
-Nor is it the intent of that code to prohibit the operation of residential housing facilities, health care facilities, sewage or solid waste disposal facilities or the furnishing of water, sports or recreation facilities, convention or trade show facilities, airports, public transportation facilities or operations, parking facilities or storage or training facilities by any local government."
+- C. It is, therefore, the intention of the legislature to vest [municipalities] local governments with all powers, other than the power of eminent domain, that may be necessary to enable them to accomplish such purposes, which powers shall in all respects be exercised for the benefit of the inhabitants of this state and [municipalities] within the jurisdiction of the local governments of the state for the promotion of their health, safety, welfare, convenience and prosperity. - Redevelopment Code to authorize any [municipality] local government to operate any manufacturing, industrial, commercial or business enterprise or any research, product-testing or administrative facilities of such enterprise.
+Nor is it the intent of that code to prohibit the operation [by a municipality] of residential housing facilities, health care facilities, sewage or solid waste disposal facilities or the furnishing of water, sports or recreation facilities, convention or trade show facilities, airports, public transportation facilities or operations, parking facilities or storage or training facilities by any [municipality] local government."